modelscope/modelscope-agent/docs/get_started/introduction.md

     def init_prompt(self, task, tool_list, available_tool_list):
         """
-        in this function, specify how to initialize your prompts.
+        in this function, specify how to initialize your agents.
         """
         ...
         return task

     def generate(self, llm_result, exec_result):
         """
         the agent may need to interact with llm multiple times.
-This function generate next round prompts based on previous llm_result and exec_result and update history
+This function generate next round agents based on previous llm_result and exec_result and update history
         """
         ...
         self.prompt += f'{llm_result}{exec_result}'